 “A football team is the combined effort of a group of young men working toward a common goal, their only reward being self-satisfaction, self-improvement and self-sacrifice for that team.
 Each one will leave his contribution and move on toward his goal in life, taking with him the valuable lessons learned while being a part of that all important unit known as the Tahoe Truckee Wolverines.”

-Walt Brett is the Hall of Fame inductee of the 1970 season.
+Walt Brett is the Hall of Fame inductee of the 1970 season and he was a leader on this team.
+He earned himself first team All-League for his contributions.
 His number was 83 and he was the tallest kid on the team.
 I am assuming he was a Tight End and Defensive End.
-By the looks of the JV schedule Truckee has realigned some what from prior years and the schedule in order was: Colfax, Quincy, Portola, Reno, Delta, Lincoln, Incline, Live Oak, and Sutter.
+By the looks of the JV schedule Truckee has realigned somewhat from prior years and the schedule in order was: Colfax, Quincy, Portola, Reno, Delta, Lincoln, Incline, Live Oak, and Sutter.
 Delta is on the schedule for the first time.
 As one might expect Delta High School is located along the Sacramento River South West of Elk Grove.
 I’m guessing that the new league consist of Lincoln, Colusa, Live Oak, Colfax, and Sutter.
 Though I was able to extract information from the yearbook it was not detailed enough to accurately represent the 1970 football team.
-Any information that is known please contact me.
-The good news is that the 1970’s yearbooks as a whole have more information.
+However, I was again, able to retrieve some information from Mike Ray reporter for the Auburn Journal.

 1971: 5-4 (League 3-2)